-Since plucked from drama school, Ritchie has continuously demonstrated his varied talent on both stage and screen.
+Since he was plucked from drama school, Ritchie has continuously demonstrated his varied talent both on stage and screen.

-On the theatre front, Ritchie starred as Puck in a run of Shakespeare’s popular romantic comedy “A Midsummer Night’s Dream” directed by Sir Peter Hall.
-The impressive cast included Dame Judy Dench, Ben Mansfield and Oliver Chris.
+In the theatre, Ritchie was featured in a run of Shakespeare’s popular romantic comedy “A Midsummer Night’s Dream” directed by Sir Peter Hall at the Rose Theatre in Kingston.
+Ritchie played the mischievous role of Puck opposite an impressive cast including Dame Judy Dench, Ben Mansfield and Oliver Chris.
 Ritchie has also performed for the National Youth Theatre in “Cell Sell,” “The Master and Margarita,” “Dorothy Com” and “Murder in the Cathedral.”
 Other theatre credits for E15 include “Saved,” “Sarah” and “All My Sons.”